Civic86/Adv-final-Project/README.md

 ## Team Members

-Aldrin, Kai, Ingrid, Madhu and Ingrid
+Aldrin, Kai, Ingrid, Madhu and Wendy

 ## Description
  Our app is called PocketForecast.